fanteneh/fanteneh/README.md

 A first year chemical engineering student at the University of Waterloo.

-I have basic experience in python and java through courses taken in university and high school.
+I have experience in python and java through courses taken in university and high school.
+I am currently working with an Arduino to create a temperature sensor.

 <!--
 **fanteneh/fanteneh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.